2004 NIST Speaker Recognition Evaluation

 |Citation:||Martin, Alvin, and Mark Przybocki.
 2004 NIST Speaker Recognition Evaluation LDC2006S44.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2006.|

-2004 NIST Speaker Recognition Evaluation consists of English conversational telephone speech collected by the Linguistic Data Consortium and corresponding transcripts used in the 2004 evaluation.
+2004 NIST Speaker Recognition Evaluation was developed by the Linguistic Data Consortium (LDC) and the National Institute of Standards and Technology (NIST) and contains approximately 666 hours of English conversational telephone speech collected by LDC and corresponding transcripts used as development and test data in the 2004 evaluation by NIST.

-This release is part of an ongoing series of yearly evaluations conducted by NIST (National Institute of Standards and Technology).
+This release is part of an ongoing series of yearly Speaker Recognition Evaluations conducted by NIST since 1996.
 These evaluations provide an important contribution to the direction of research efforts and the calibration of technical capabilities.
 They are intended to be of interest to all researchers working on the general problem of text-independent speaker recognition.
 To this end the evaluation was designed to be simple, to focus on core technology issues, to be fully supported, and to be accessible.

-NIST has been coordinating Speaker Recognition Evaluations since 1996.
-Each evaluation begins with the announcement of the official evaluation plan which clearly states the rules and tasks involved with the evaluation.
-The evaluation culminates with a follow-up workshop, where NIST reports the official results and researchers share in their findings.
+The SRE task is speaker detection, that is, to determine whether a specified target speaker is speaking during a segment of speech.
+Each evaluation begins with the announcement of the official evaluation plan which clearly states the rules and tasks involved and culminates with a follow-up workshop, where NIST reports the official results and researchers share in their findings.